 - An error occurs when a rider goes off course (rides the wrong pattern) or in some way does not perform the movement as prescribed.
 An error is marked in addition to the regular score.
 The points given for the movement where the error occurred are put into the "points" box, as usual.
-The word ERROR is put under "remarks" (room permitting) or under "directives." - The scribe should circle the word ERROR to draw attention to it.
-For the first error, two points are deducted; for the second, four points; for the third, the competitor is eliminated (although the judge may allow the rider to continue).
-The total deduction will be entered by the scorer at the bottom of the page. - Use of the voice (speaking to the horse or clucking) is not an error of test, but is a fault involving the deduction of 2 marks. simply write "use of voice" in the Remarks column for the movement in which it occurs.
-Circle this also to draw attention.
-The judge will tell you how to handle the 2-point deduction. - Errors are rare in Freestyle tests, if they do occur; they are recorded under the final scores for Technical Execution.
+For paper scribing the word ERROR is put under "remarks" (room permitting) or under "directives."
+The scribe should circle the word ERROR to draw attention to it.
+For e-scribing, there is a button to click on when you are in the movement where the error occurred to mark the error.
+When e-scribing, most systems have a button to push to indicate an error.
+You may have to still type the word ERROR into the comment box to indicate which movement held the error, or you may not depending on each scribing system. - For the first error, two points are deducted; for the second, four points; for the third, the competitor is eliminated (although the judge may allow the rider to continue).
+The total deduction will be entered by the judge at the bottom of the page or will be confirmed at the end of the test in paperless. - Use of the voice (speaking to the horse or clucking) is not an error of test but is a fault involving the deduction of 2 marks. simply write "use of voice" in the Remarks column for the movement in which it occurs.
+For paper scribing, circle this also to draw attention.
+The judge will tell you how to handle the 2-point deduction.
+For e-scribing, put VOICE in the comments and the score the judge gives you will be the score with the voice deductions. - Errors are rare in Freestyle tests, if they do occur; they are recorded under the final scores for Technical Execution.